Strong dispersion property for the quantum walk on the hypercube: Bounding the integral

 It can be noticed that the integrand $ x^{-1} J_\nu (x) \cos^n\lr{ \frac{x}{n} } $ is the real part of the function $f $ defined by \eqref{eq:f_def}.
 Since $ \hankel $ is holomorphic throughout the complex plane cut along the negative real axis, $ f $ is holomorphic in the domain $ \lrb{z \in \mbb C \ \vline\ \Re z \geq \epsilon} $, for an arbitrary $ \epsilon > 0 $.

 We intend to estimate the integral of $f$ with the help of \cref{thm:L02} by dividing the integration domain into subintervals with endpoints 0, $na_1$, $na_2$, \ldots; to that end, we will make use of the following properties of $f$.
-The proofs of the following claims are postponed until \cref{sec:3.5}.

 First we characterize and bound the values of $f$: \begin{lemma} If $x,y\geq 0$ are nonnegative reals such that $f$ is defined at $x+\imagI y$, then

 Furthermore, if $ \max\{x,y\} \geq n^2 $, then the following inequality is satisfied